wp-plugins/nextgen-facebook/README.md

 <h3>Upgrade Notice</h3>

+<h4>8.0</h4>

+Added 36 options from the Pro version General settings page back into the Free version, new "unhide / show all options" link in metaboxes, replaced the 'Free to Pro version' self-update feature by a new "NextGEN Facebook (NGFB) Pro Update Manager" Free extension plugin.

 <h4>7.9</h4>

 Fixed saving of NGFB options under the WordPress "Settings" menu, added new "Image Dimensions" and "Website / Business Social Accounts" settings pages.